gozaru48/pte-practice-log/ra_progress.md

 - Maintain stable rhythm and pace regardless of sentence length
 - Improve consistency of word stress and clarity under time pressure
 - Reduce filler pauses (e.g., “uh”, “um”) through repetition training

+---

+## Supplementary Practice

+To strengthen pronunciation, rhythm, and academic phrasing, I have been reading at least one article per day from *The Australian* newspaper since late May 2025.
+This daily reading practice enhances my exposure to formal written English and supports the development of chunking and intonation, which directly contribute to Read Aloud performance.